kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 ## App search APIs

 App search in iOS 9 comprises three main aspects.
-Each is broken into separate APIs that achieve distinct results, but they also work in concert with on another:
+Each is broken into separate APIs that achieve distinct results, but they also work in concert with one another:

 -	NSUserActivity
 -	Core Spotlight